Renesas-US-Connectivity/zephyr_wifi_examples/wifi_sta_udp_server/README.rst

    #define WIFI_SSID            "TP-Link_1218"
    #define WIFI_PSK             "74512829"

-The application acts as a TCP echo server, transmitting any data received back to the client.
+The application acts as a UDP echo server, transmitting any data received back to the client.
 The port number of the server is configured via the following macro: